-- One could start with a relational question, such as: - What is one thing I'm hoping to get out of being in this group? - Three words to describe how I'm feeling coming into this group - What is going well for me right now?
-What is hard? - \Encourage/model sharing of names/pronouns when introducing ourselves - Review a shared resource (piece of text, poem, media clip, etc.) and allow people to reflect and discuss. - Have chavruta-style check-ins, where people are paired with another person.
+- One could start with a relational question, such as: - o What is one thing I'm hoping to get out of being in this group? - Three words to describe how I'm feeling coming into this group - What is going well for me right now?
+What is hard? - Review a shared resource (piece of text, poem, media clip, etc.) and allow people to reflect and discuss. - Have chavruta-style (small groups or pairs) check-ins, where people are paired with another person.
 Include a prompt for their conversation.